Photonsters/anycubic-photon-docs/FAQ.md

 - Detailed Anycubic leveling instructions - https://youtu.be/bIMwjmVl3Ho?t=2m32s

 ## I can see/print the supports in my .photon sliced file but not my model
 The normals of your model are reversed.
-Flip them or they wont print.
+Flip them or they wont print. or your model has errors.
 - How to flip normals in meshmixer - https://www.youtube.com/watch?v=pa9R-gPUNwg
-Your model has errors
 - Meshmixer to repai holes - https://youtu.be/kfmY4Wk8bhA
 - Meshmixer top tips - https://youtu.be/C9VDKb3W4qA